webdevops/TYPO3-metaseo/Documentation/BackendModules/Index.rst

     :scale: 80%
     :alt: Backend Module - SEO Metatags

-The SEO page module provies an overview for all seo relevant information (including possibility to edit this information on click).
+The SEO page module provides an overview for all seo relevant information (including possibility to edit this information on click).

 ==============================   ==========================================================
 Module                           Description